Industry Insights

 1. Sophisticated Social Engineering Attacks

-Social engineering remains a preferred tactic for fraudsters, and their methods are expected to become more sophisticated in 2025.
-Using advanced reconnaissance techniques, scammers can craft convincing phishing emails, text messages, or calls tailored to specific businesses and individuals.
+In 2025, social engineering attacks are expected to become even more targeted.
+Using advanced reconnaissance techniques, scammers can craft convincing phishing emails, text messages, or phone calls tailored to specific businesses and individuals.

 How to Prepare: Conduct regular training to help employees recognise and respond to social engineering attempts.
-Implement policies like “no verification, no payment” to ensure additional checks before processing sensitive transactions.
+Implement policies like “no verification, no payment” to enforce additional checks before processing sensitive transactions.

 Expert Tips for Strengthening Defences